Lafayette Regional Airport Commission

 Local: We established the concept of a dedicated one-cent sales tax collected for eight-months, with no option for renewal.
 We devised a campaign strategy to appropriately educate voters, business community, and all stakeholders who could affect this proposition and advocate for passage.

-Federal: TPG held regular meetings with the FAA and Congressional Transportation Committee leadership, educating them on our funding process and request the project be considered for related grants.
+Federal: TPG held regular meetings with the FAA and Congressional Transportation Committee leadership, educated them on our funding process and requested the project be considered for related grants.
 In addition, we monitored the Federal Aviation Re-authorization legislation which is responsible for directing funding to airports nationwide and had the Louisiana Delegation pushing for an increase in our allocation.
 TPG assisted in obtaining over $48M in discretionary money for the project.